Olegoy/ProjectManager/README.md

 and role: 1, ADMIN
 > you can execute data.sql;
 - go to localhost:8081/swagger-ui.html and sign with admin, admin
-- postman/insomnia: /auth/login enter login/password, get token,
+- postman/insomnia/ or .../swagger: /auth/login enter login/password, get token,
 then go to needed url and use header: Authorization, value: token without quotes.